vatsakhatri/Remote-Code-Execution/README.md

 ## Introduction

-In this documentation, we will understand the execution a user code upon some pre-defined testcases.
+In this documentation, we will understand the execution of a user code upon some pre-defined testcases.

 ## ***Backend Configuration***